Thyruh/core/README.md

 the right OS.

-For now the version is extremely raw and my personal hotkeys (TheCoreRight6_qwerty) is literally hardcoded in the code, so you would have to change them yourself if you want to use this.
+For now the version is extremely raw and my personal hotkeys (TheCoreRight6_qwerty) are literally hardcoded in the code, so you would have to change them yourself if you want to use this.

 TheCore as in the famous layout is itself the inspiration for the name of the project